vcsekhar/better-dockerfile-syntax/README.md

 - [Syntax Highlight Theme](https://marketplace.visualstudio.com/items?itemName=peaceshi.syntax-highlight)

 ## How do I use it?
-Just install the VS Code extension and the changes will automatically be applied to all relevent files.
+Just install the VS Code extension, ensure your files carry the relevant file-extensions and the changes will automatically be applied to all relevent files.

+Eg: Docker files carrying .dockerfile extension

 Before                     | After
 :-------------------------:|:-------------------------: